 The level that you study at will be determined by your initial assessment results.

 The cost of the course is £761.20 which includes your tuition, textbook and Awarding Organisation fees.
-This can be paid monthly via direct debit over the duration of your course, however you may be entitled to fee remission/fee reduction depending on your individual circumstances.
-Contact us for more information.
+This can be paid monthly via direct debit over the duration of your course.
+However you may be entitled to fee remission/fee reduction depending on your circumstances.
+Contact us for more details.

 How to apply